Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 The ``Orge section`` is the part we are interested in here [#]_:

   - a TCP port (4369) is left open for the ``epmd`` daemon
-  - a TCP port range (51000 to 51999) is left open for dynamically created Erlang connections, knowing that the interpreter must be given this range (thanks to the ``inet_dist_listen_min/max`` kernel option)
+  - a TCP port range (51000 to 51999) is left open for dynamically created Erlang connections (thus here no more than 1000 concurrent connections are allowed), knowing that the interpreter too must be given this range (thanks to the ``inet_dist_listen_min/max`` kernel option)

 .. [#] More informations about Erlang and firewalling issues can be found in this `article <http://www.bluishcoder.co.nz/2005/11/distributed-erlang-and-firewalls.html>`_.

-We did our best to create the most secure rules, any feedback would be appreciated.
+We did our best to create the most secure rules.
+Any feedback about them would be appreciated.
 Of course, depending on the configuration and the services that run on your server, this script should be customized accordingly (ex: regarding the name of the network interfaces).
 Only SSH login is allowed.

 With the basic default configuration, an Orge server has to open various ports, listed below.